The joys of spring

 Eating and shopping

 We can get very busy in the tea room in school holidays and on sunny Bank Holidays.
-Look out for our pop-up catering outlets around the grounds to cut down on queuing time or why not make this your first picnic of the year.
+Look out for our pop-up food and beverage outlets around the grounds to cut down on queuing time or why not make this your first picnic of the year.

 Don’t forget to call into the Servants’ Hall Shop and Pantry Shop to discover the new spring ranges, whether it’s a treat for yourself or a gift for a spring birthday.